naszilla/tabzilla/README.md

 See our paper at [https://arxiv.org/abs/2305.02997](https://arxiv.org/abs/2305.02997).

+⚠️ This repository is in beta and is still actively being updated.
+We will soon release the analysis code and raw results. ⚠️

 # Overview

 This codebase extends the excellent public repository [TabSurvey](https://github.com/kathrinse/TabSurvey), by Vadim Borisov, Tobias Leemann, Kathrin Seßler, Johannes Haug, Martin Pawelczyk, and Gjergji Kasneci.